eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

     The distribution mean must fall within the cut-off range.
 In order to use mean values below 0.2 or above 2.0, the 4-parameter version must be used to modify the cut-off parameters as well.

 !!! caution
     Attribute `speedFactor` has three different meanings: in a `<vehicle>` it defines the individual speedFactor directly.
-In a `<vType>` if given as a single floating point value, it defines the mean of the speed distribution and when giving as `norm(...)` / `nomrc(...)`, it defines the whole distribution.
+In a `<vType>` if given as a single floating point value, it defines the mean of the speed distribution and when giving as `norm(...)` / `normc(...)`, it defines the whole distribution.

 ### Vehicle class specific defaults